Zero-energy building: Zero energy building versus green building

 Both terms, zero energy buildings and green buildings, have similarities and differences.
 "Green" buildings often focus on operational energy, and disregard the embodied carbon footprint from construction.
 According to the IPCC, embodied carbon will make up half of the total carbon emissions between now[2020] and 2050.
 On the other hand, zero energy buildings are specifically designed to produce enough energy from renewable energy sources to meet its own consumption requirements, and green buildings can be generally defined as a building that reduces negative impacts or positively impacts our natural environment [1-NEWUSDE].
 There are several factors that must be considered before a building is determined to be a green building.
 Building a green building must include an efficient use of utilities such as water and energy, use of renewable energy, use of recycling and reusing practices to reduce waste, provide proper indoor air quality, use of ethically sourced and non-toxic materials, use of a design that allows the building to adapt to changing environmental climates, and aspects of the design, construction, and operational process that address the environment and quality of life of its occupants.
 The term green building can also be used to refer to the practice of green building which includes being resource efficient from its design, to its construction, to its operational processes, and ultimately to its deconstruction.
 The practice of green building differs slightly from zero energy buildings because it considers all environmental impacts such as use of materials and water pollution for example, whereas the scope of zero energy buildings only includes the buildings energy consumption and ability to produce an equal amount, or more, of energy from renewable energy sources.

 There are many unforeseen design challenges and site conditions required to efficiently meet the renewable energy needs of a building and its occupants, as much of this technology is new.
 Designers must apply holistic design principles, and take advantage of the free naturally occurring assets available, such as passive solar orientation, natural ventilation, daylighting, thermal mass, and night time cooling.
 Designers and engineers must also experiment with new materials and technological advances, striving for more affordable and efficient production.
+A main issue in recent research regarding challenges and implementation is that there are no common standards or measures for defining and checking "nearly" zero energy performance (D'Agostino & Mazzarella, 2019).